 The Confidence Gap

 I had what can only be described as a crisis of confidence.
 I looked at my bike, and looked at the road, then looked at myself, then looked at my bike again.
 There was definitely something in me that wanted to get on and ride, but yet..
-I couldn’t quiet muster up the confidence to actually do it.
+I couldn’t quite muster up the confidence to actually do it.
 When I was young, I did thousands upon thousands of miles on that old bike and truth be told, I really missed riding.
 On the other hand, I hadn’t ridden for a couple of years I was much older, I was unfit, tired, and several stone too big for my cycling clothes.
 Being a MAMIL is awkward enough; being a fat one, was perhaps the straw that broke the camel’s back![1]

 I knew cycling would be good for me.
 I knew I would benefit from it and I missed it.
 However, it was easier just to walk back into the house and duck the challenge.
 Which I did.